kristof-siket/dns-check-service/README.md

 As this is a proof-of-concept, naturally there is room for improvements

-1. Storing historical data: currently the check provides an on-the-fly health status but it doesn't use previous check results as reference, only static numbers.
-By storing the measurements, we could e.g. set WARNING for values which are above or below the standard deviation, etc.
+1. Storing historical data: currently the check provides an on-the-fly health status but it doesn't use previous check results as a reference, only static numbers.
+By storing the measurements, we could e.g. set WARNING for values that are above or below the standard deviation, etc.
-2. Fine-tuning current thresholds: by analyzing historical data, we could make the current thersholds more adaptive.
+2. Fine-tuning current thresholds: by analyzing historical data, we could make the current thresholds more adaptive.
 3. Increase measurement accuracy: currently we are using the `dns` package and measure its query runtime via the Node.js `perf_hooks` (`performance.now()`).
 As per my experimentation, this is quite accurate but we could implement these on a lower level to be even more accurate.
 4. Get DNSSEC results.
 Security is also a crucial point in DNS health analysis, so e.g. adding the [dnssec-js](https://github.com/relaycorp/dnssec-js) package could add some value.